Piss On Pity: History

 "Piss On Pity" was first deployed during the 1990 and 1992 Block Telethon protests outside of ITV Studios in the United Kingdom, in which disabled rights activists attempted to prevent the fundraiser from being televised.
 The slogan was printed on t-shirts and thousands were sold.
-The protest successfully platformed the activists and their critiques, which included the poor representation of disabled folks, as well as their removal from the conversation.
+The protest successfully platformed the activists and their critiques, which included the lack of representation from disabled folks, as well as their removal from the conversation.
 Rather than donations to private charity, activists wanted to be seen and included in society on their own terms.

 According to its proponents, the implication of the slogan is that pity, while seeming to be a positive, helpful emotion, actually is derogatory.
 According to them, it is based in conscious or unconscious aversion to disabled people and the ableism that that aversion consciously or unconsciously represents.
 According to Barbara Lisicki, an organizer of the Block Telethon protests, on the BBC show Network in 1989, "If you make a disabled person an object of charity, you're not going to see them as your equal."